German rescue swimming badge

 The German rescue swimming badge (German: Deutsches Rettungsschwimmabzeichen) is awarded by the Wasserwacht of the German Red Cross, the DLRG and the ASB for proficiency in rescue swimming skills.
 The German rescue swimming badge is awarded in bronze, silver, and in gold.

-The awards is available as a cloth patch, as a metal badge, or as a ribbon.
+The award is available as a cloth patch, as a metal badge, or as a ribbon.

 The rescue swimming badges in silver and gold are permitted to be worn on uniforms of the Bundeswehr, the German Police and various rescue services as a ribbon.

 It is also an entry-requirement for some German Police agencies.

 History

 In 1913 the DLRG offered its first rescue swimming classes.
 By the year 1922, 7997 rescue swimming certificates, 2038 badges in bronze, and 676 instructors' certificates were awarded.